Behaviour

 What to push back on

-If the school is threatening attendance fines when your child has documented SEND or is awaiting assessment, that's likely contrary to the spirit of statutory guidance.
-If the school insists on full timetable or nothing, that's a rigid approach that doesn't reflect individual need.
+If the school is threatening attendance fines when your child has documented SEND or is awaiting assessment, that's likely contrary to statutory guidance.
+If the school insists on full timetable or nothing, ask them to consider your child's individual needs.
 If the school says your child is "fine when they're here," ask them to consider the after-school collapse pattern and the cost of masking.

-You are your child's advocate.
 You know what happens outside school hours.
-That information is as valid as what the school observes during school hours, and often more revealing.
+That information is as valid as what the school observes, and often more revealing.

 Graduated return plans

-A plan might start with visiting the school building when no one is there, then spending time with the key adult, then attending one preferred lesson, then building from there.
-The pace should be set by the child's tolerance, not by administrative convenience.
-Return is usually the goal, but the conditions of return matter enormously — the anxiety needs to be addressed alongside the return plan, not assumed to resolve through attendance alone.
+A plan might start with visiting the building when no one is there, then spending time with the key adult, then attending one preferred lesson, then building from there.
+The pace should be set by the child's tolerance, not administrative convenience.
+The anxiety needs to be addressed alongside the return plan, not assumed to resolve through attendance alone.
 See our full guide on EBSA for more on what good school responses look like.

 When school isn't the right environment

-For some autistic children, the conventional school environment is not accessible regardless of adjustments.
+For some autistic children, the conventional school environment isn't accessible regardless of adjustments.
 Options beyond mainstream include specialist provision (if available and funded), home education (legal in England and Wales without permission from the school or local authority), and online or flexi-schooling arrangements.
-None of these is a failure.
-A child who is too distressed to attend is not learning regardless of where their name appears on a register.
+A child who is too distressed to attend isn't learning regardless of where their name appears on a register.

-If you're considering alternatives, connect with local parent support groups and SEND advocacy services.
-The IPSEA and SOS SEN organisations provide free advice on education rights and EHCP processes.
+IPSEA and SOS SEN provide free advice on education rights and EHCP processes if you're considering alternatives.